cosmos/cosmos-sdk/docs/README.md

 ## Use the SDK

-The sections in this documentation contain the information you need if you want to build a fully-fonctional SDK-based blockchain.
-Next is a description of what each section is about:
+The following sections contain the information you need if you want to build a fully-fonctional SDK-based blockchain:

 >*NOTE*: We are currently working on improving the docs.
 Some info might be missing.